 Proposed changes to hydrologic systems in Clear Creek have raised concerns about future agricultural viability.
 An increase in flooding, the proposed construction of a levee, and impacts on poor drainage are all identified as having great potential to impact farm functions.
 Other concerns include the tide gates where Clear Creek meets the Puyallup, and confusion around existing building regulations in the area.
 To better solve issues around drainage, many farms have contributed efforts towards re-starting Drainage District 10.
-Many of the above issues may be addressed during the duration of the Farming in the Floodplain Project.

 How can the Farming in the Floodplain Project address farmer’s concerns about the above?

 The FFP funded an in-depth analysis of current and future conditions of agriculture in Clear Creek.
 We contracted Environmental Science Associates (ESA) to analyze available information about agriculture, climate change, hydrology and the watershed.
 The resulting report will feed into recommendations for the County as they address increased flooding in Clear Creek through their Clear Creek Strategy Plan Process.
 We included the farming community at every step so that the products of the FFP were clear and useful for farmers and decision-makers.
 Our work supported several on-the-ground actions that build momentum towards a multiple benefit project that considers the needs of agriculture as much as it considers those of flood and fish interests.